 Valve Control v4_0

 HMI objects that reference an analog driver can be easily modified by selecting the object and performing a Substitute Tag operation to replace the placeholder tags with the correct device tagging.
-Template Objects that reference the AOI are stored on the “Symbols Library – Valves I” window in the Intouch Baseload.
-The list of available objects is not comprehensive and depending on the application some modifications may be required – e.g body shape.
+Template Objects that reference the AOI are stored on the “Symbols Library – Valves I” window in the InTouch Baseload.
+The list of available objects is not comprehensive and depending on the application some modifications may be required – e.g. body shape.
 The developer should contact the SCADA group and discuss requirements to ensure that the object is properly configured for use.
 It is recommended to make any necessary modifications to the Action Script, as detailed below, prior to performing the tag substitution to prevent any errors that may arise from attempting to substitute a tag that does not exist.

 If the valve has position feedback an analog input driver will be required to generate all the necessary signals.